Guangxu Emperor: Accession to the throne and upbringing

+Weng also instilled in the Guangxu Emperor a duty of filial piety toward the Empress Dowagers Cixi and Ci'an, which, aside from being a Chinese tradition, was also because Weng owed much of his successful career to the patronage of Cixi.
 In 1881, when the Guangxu Emperor was nine, Empress Dowager Ci'an died unexpectedly, leaving Empress Dowager Cixi as sole regent for the boy.
 In Weng's diaries during those days, Guangxu was reportedly seen with swollen eyes, had poor concentration and was seeking consolation from Weng.
-Weng too expressed his concern that Cixi was the one who had been suffering from chronic ill health, not Ci'an.
-During this time, the imperial eunuchs often abused their influence over the boy emperor.
-The Guangxu Emperor had also reportedly begun to hold some audiences on his own as an act of necessity.
+Weng too expressed his concern that Cixi was the one who had been suffering from chronic ill-health, not Ci'an.
+During this time the imperial eunuchs often abused their influence over the boy emperor.
+The Guangxu Emperor had also reportedly begun to hold some audiences on his own as an act of necessity in the early 1880s, though this stopped in 1883 when Cixi recovered from her illness.